Luthaf/Jumos.jl/doc/simulations/compute.rst

 .. jl:type:: VolumeCompute

-    Compute the volume of the current :ref:`unit cell <type-UnitCell>`.
+    Computes the volume of the current :ref:`unit cell <type-UnitCell>`.

     **Key**: ``:volume``